 Bring your message to their front doors with premium door hangers.
-Door hangers give you more canvas to convey your values and political views.
-When creating your door hanger, make sure to keep the front side simple and to arrange your text in a clean and organized manner; an overload of information can cause confusion about your message.
+Political door hangers give you more canvas to convey your values and political views.
+When creating your door hanger, make sure to keep the front side simple and to arrange your text in a clean and organized manner; an overload of information can confuse your message.

-Other popular print items that are sure to help you excel include campaign bumper stickers, political business cards, brochures, and flyers.
+Other favorite print items that are sure to help you excel include campaign bumper stickers, political business cards, brochures, and flyers.